-ASBSU Judiciary Council whose authority is delegated from the University President and is derived from the Associated Students.
+ASBSU Judiciary whose authority is delegated from the University President and is derived from the Associated Students.
 The ASBSU Judiciary has the authority or original jurisdiction in all cases involving alleged violations of ASBSU and/or University regulations or policies.
-They will hear all complaints other than academic unless referred to a lower tribunal.
+They will hear all complaints with reference to the above, unless referred to a lower tribunal or unless said complaints fall under the jurisdiction of the Academic Grievance Board.